 Jenner Institute of the University of Oxford is developing the blood-stage Plasmodium falciparum malaria antigen RH5.1 with ExpreS2ion as a collaboration partner.
 The RH5.1 antigen is produced in ExpreS2ion’s ExpreS2 platform.

-Blood stage (RH5-2)
+Malaria II: Blood stage (RH5-2)

-With the aim to further improve efficacy, Jenner Institute of the University of Oxford is developing a second-generation RH5 vaccine, RH5.2, in the ExpreS2 platform.
+With the aim to further improve efficacy, the Jenner Institute of the University of Oxford is developing a second-generation RH5 vaccine, RH5.2, in the ExpreS2 platform.
 RH5.2 has been engineered to retain regions important for red blood cell recognition, which are targeted by neutralising antibodies.
 Additionally, the RH5.2 protein will be displayed on the surface of a hepatitis B derived virus-like particle (VLP) in order to maximise the induction of high titre antibodies.
-The project is founded by the Wellcome Trust.
+The project is funded by the Wellcome Trust.

 The goal for a transmission-blocking vaccine is to prevent the transfer to mosquitos feeding on persons infected with malaria, thus effectively hindering further spread of the disease.
 Thereby a transmission-blocking vaccine does not give direct protection from the disease, but it stops the disease from spreading and could therefore lead to eradication of malaria.
 During the last decade, the inability to produce the full-length Pfs48/45 antigen has been a major roadblock for researchers aiming to create a transmission-blocking malaria vaccine.
 However, this challenge was overcome by ExpreS2ion and Jenner Institute at the University of Oxford.

 This vaccine is developed by the Horizon 2020-funded OptiMalVax grant consortium, led by Jenner Institute at the University of Oxford with ExpreS2ion as a member.
-The objective of the consortium is to create a combination malaria vaccine, and its clinical program will include trials to assess the pre-erythrocytic, blood-stage and mosquito-stage components of the combination vaccine, including this transmission vaccine.
+The objective of the consortium is to create a combination malaria vaccine, and its clinical program will include trials to assess the pre-erythrocytic, bloodstage and mosquito-stage components of the combination vaccine, including this transmission vaccine.

 ExpreS2ion is a part of the PlacMalVac project that started in 2013 as an international consortium project with the aim to develop a vaccine against placental malaria.
 The project is based on the antigen VAR2CSA, which enable parasite accumulation in the placenta and was discovered by Professor Ali Salanti and others at the University of Copenhagen.

-Blood-stage (PfRipr complex)
+Malaria V: Blood-stage (PfRipr complex)